-Rattoo Heritage Museum: The museum contains local Archaeological finds covering the history of the area in all ages, including The Bronze and Stone Age.
+Rattoo Heritage Museum: The museum contains local archaeological finds covering the history of the area in all ages, including the Bronze and Stone Age.

-The Rattoo Round Tower: The Tower stands on the grounds of an ancient monastery.
+The Rattoo Round Tower: The tower stands on the grounds of an ancient monastery.
 The round tower dates back to the 10th century.
 It is thought to have been founded by Bishop Lughach, one of the first Christian evangelists in County Kerry.
-It is exceptionally well preserved and features unique moulding with a curvilinear design.
+It is well preserved and features unique moulding with a curvilinear design.
 It features a fascinating sheela-na-gig, an ugly, explicit carving used as a protective symbol.
 It is the only example found in an Irish round tower.

-On 1 November 1920, the Black and Tans shot local man, John Houlihan, dead and burned the creamery to the ground.
+On 1 November 1920, the Black and Tans shot local man, John Houlihan, and burned the creamery to the ground.
 Canon William Ferris, the author of "The Gaelic Commonwealth" and many other works also came from Ballyduff.